Blog>Sleep Advice> What Temperature Should a Baby’s Room Be?

 Tips to Keep Your Baby Safe While They Sleep

-According to the Centers for Disease Control and Prevention (CDC), about 3,500 babies will experience a sleep-related death.
+According to the Centers for Disease Control and Prevention (CDC), about 3,400 babies per year will experience a sleep-related death.
 While that number may be alarming, there are many steps you can take to keep your baby safe as they get some Z’s.

 • Use a fan: Placing a fan in your baby’s bedroom will allow air and oxygen to circulate throughout the space.
 While this may not make the room cooler, it will provide babies with new, fresh air instead of having to re-breathe the same air.
 However, don’t point the fan directly at your baby.